GrASPE: Graph based Multimodal Fusion for Robot Navigation in Unstructured Outdoor Environments: Introduction

-To deal with possible future navigation failures due to sensor uncertainties, \textit{proactive anomaly detection} methods have been utilized to estimate the probability of future navigation failure using predicted trajectories, and multi-sensor observations~\cite{ji2022proactive_ad,sorokin2022learning}.
-However, robots navigating in \textit{unstructured outdoor environments} frequently experience varying lighting conditions, and partial or complete sensor occlusions that lead to distorted sensory observations.

-\textbf{Main Contributions:} We present GrASPE(\textbf{G}raph \textbf{A}tenntion based \textbf{S}ensor fusion for \textbf{P}ath \textbf{E}valuation), a novel trajectory traversability estimation and planning algorithm for legged robot navigation in unstructured outdoor environments.
-We incorporate multi-modal observations from an RGB camera, 3D LiDAR, and robot odometry to train a prediction model to estimate candidate trajectories' success probability for navigation.
-Our model learns the correlation between multi-sensor data under unstructured outdoor conditions where the camera undergoes occlusions, motion-blur, and low-lights while the LiDAR experience heavy point cloud distortions.
-We further evaluate the reliability of camera and LiDAR inputs to achieve \textit{reliability-aware} multi-modal fusion in our prediction model via a graph attention formulation.
+\textbf{Main Contributions:} We present GrASPE(\textbf{Gr}aph \textbf{A}ttention based \textbf{S}ensor fusion for \textbf{P}ath \textbf{E}valuation), a novel trajectory traversability estimation and planning algorithm for legged robot navigation in unstructured outdoor environments.
+We incorporate multi-modal observations from an RGB camera, 3D LiDAR, and robot odometry to train a prediction model to estimate candidate trajectories' navigation success probabilities.
+Our model learns the correlation between multi-sensor data under unstructured outdoor conditions where the camera undergoes occlusions, motion-blur, and low-lighting, while the LiDAR point cloud experiences scattering and distortions.
+We further explicitly evaluate the reliability of the camera and LiDAR data for achieving \textit{reliability-aware} multi-modal fusion in our prediction model.
 The key contributions of our approach include:

-\invis{THIS LAST SENTENCE IS TOO LONG.
-BREAK IT INTO: YOU PRESENT A NOVEL ALGORITHM FOR OUTDOOR NAVIGATION?
-WHAT KIND OF ROBOTS DO YOU DEAL WITH (WHEELS OR LEGGED), WHAT ASSUMPTIONS OF ROBOT DYNAMICS DO YOU MAKE?
-WHAT KIND OF MULTI-MODAL SENSORS DO YOU ASSUME?
-WHAT KIND OF OUTDOOR SCENES ARE YOUR TARGETING.
-AFTER THAT FOCUS ON USE OF GRAPH ALGORITHMS AND REALIABLILY }

-\begin{itemize} \item A novel graph-based prediction model that can estimate a given trajectory's probability of avoiding navigation failures (i.e. success probabilities) such as collisions and getting stuck based on partially reliable multi-modal sensor observations in unstructured outdoor environments.
-The prediction model is capable of estimating the success probabilities of a trajectory even when the sensory observations are distorted due to varying environmental conditions.
+\begin{itemize} \item A novel trajectory success prediction model that estimates a candidate trajectory's probability of avoiding navigation failures such as collisions, getting stuck, etc. based on partially reliable multi-modal sensor observations in unstructured outdoor environments.
+We project the high-dimensional sensor inputs (RGB images and point clouds) into lower dimensional feature vectors and represent them as a connected undirected \textit{feature graph} to train an attention-based GNN (A-GNN) for accurate sensor fusion.
+Our model accurately estimates trajectories' success probabilities even in poorly-lit, densely vegetated environments in real-time which results in a 13-15\% decrease in false positive rate compared to other methods.